 Three people suspected of using web skimmers to steal payment card information from websites around the world were arrested in Indonesia on Dec.
 20 as part of a larger multi-national law enforcement operation, Interpol said.
 Authorities identified and took down two additional command-and-control servers in Singapore, and the investigation is still ongoing in five other Southeast Asian countries.

-While the Indonesian police (Google Translate) said the three were responsible for attacks on 12 online stores, researchers at Sanguine Security linked the group to attacks against 571 websites, 27 of which remain infected.
+While the Indonesian police said the three were responsible for attacks on 12 online stores, researchers at Sanguine Security linked the group to attacks against 571 websites, 27 of which remain infected.
 The team connected the various attacks using a message left in the skimming code.

 "Sanguine Security has been tracking the activity of this group for several years and has identified not 12 but 571 hacks by the same individuals," Sanguine Security said.